Susquehanna River Heartland Coalition for Environmental Studies

 - Create a model for other states by creating a multi-institution and multi-disciplinary education collaboration that connects undergraduates attending institutions in the Lower Susquehanna region with local communities and environmental organizations.

-- Monitoring of water quality in the Susquehanna River Lower West Branch at 17 sites between Lock Haven and Sunbury.
+- Monitoring of water quality in the Susquehanna River Lower West Branch and major tributaries, including 17 testing locations between Lock Haven and Sunbury

-- Assessment of the effectiveness of riparian buffers to reduce Non-point Source Pollution in the Chillisquaque Creek at PPL's Montour Preserve.
+- Assessment of the effectiveness of riparian buffers to reduce Non-point Source Pollution in Chillisquaque Creek

 PA Environmental Digest Article on SRHCES